 [GLPT] defined Degree 0 consistency to allow both dirty reads and writes: it only required operation atomicity.
 Degrees 1, 2, and 3 correspond to Locking READ UNCOMMITTED, READ COMMITTED, and SERIALIZABLE, respectively.
 No isolation degree matches the Locking REPEATABLE READ isolation level.

 Date and IBM originally used the name "Repeatable Reads" [DAT, DB2] to mean serializable or Locking SERIALIZABLE.
 This seemed like a more comprehensible name than the [GLPT] term "Degree 3 isolation," although they were meant to be identical.
-The ANSI SQL meaning of REPEATABLE READ is different from Date's original definition, and we feel the terminology is unfortunate (since ANSI SQL REPEATABLE READs are not repeatable!).
+The ANSI SQL meaning of REPEATABLE READ is different from Date's original definition, and we feel the terminology is unfortunate.
+Since anomaly P3 is specifically not ruled out by the ANSI SQL REPEATABLE READ isolation level, it is clear from the definition of P3 that reads are NOT repeatable!
 We repeat this misuse of the term with Locking REPEATABLE READ in Table 2, in order to parallel the ANSI definition.
 Similarly, Date coined the term Cursor Stability as a more comprehensible name for Degree 2 isolation augmented with protection from lost cursor updates as explained in Section 4.1 below.